pslyman/Pizza-Dough-Calculator/README.md

 - `getMiddleSize`: This function calculates the center diameter based on the bottom size and a delta.
 It uses the hypotenuse of a right triangle and trigonometric functions to calculate the result.
 The variable `panHeight` is the height of the pan lip, bottom to top.
 The variable `doughHeight` is the height of the dough within that pan.
 ---

-5. Additionally, pizza dough can be calculated by a given weight, or a given size.
+4. Additionally, pizza dough can be calculated by a given weight, or a given size.
 Weight is easy.
 Size however accounts for different kinds of pans, even those with sloped sides.
 A factor has to be generated.
 This factor acts as an anchor for the calculations, a constant value that all calculations are based on.

 Here's if it's done by weight:
 ```
 factor = useMetric ? weight / Constants.GramsInOunce : weight;
 ```
-If it's done by size, it's a bit more complicated.
+If it's done by size (volume), it's a bit more complicated.
 ```
 let bottomRadius = bottomDiameter / 2;
 let bottomArea = isRound